igrishaev/taggie/README.md

 Unreadable form
 ~~~

-With Taggie, it goes this way:
+But with Taggie, it goes this way:

 ~~~clojure
 (atom 42)